afrah30/CIS298-MemeGenerator/README.md

 ## Tasks & Roles
 We've split the project into three major tasks, and each group member is working on one of them:

-1. API Fetcher (Afrah)
-Write code to fetch random jokes/quotes from an API.
+1. API Fetcher (Afrah): Write code to fetch random jokes/quotes from an API.
 Handle errors and ensure the text returned is clean and ready for use in the meme.

-2. Image Editor (Teammate 2, please self-assign)
-Use the Pillow library to add the fetched quote/joke onto a meme template.
+2. Image Editor (Teammate 2, please self-assign): Use the Pillow library to add the fetched quote/joke onto a meme template.
 Handle resizing, positioning, and saving the generated meme.

-3. GUI (Teammate 3 please self-assign)
-Build a user interface (GUI) where users can select a meme template, input a quote, and generate the meme.
+3. GUI (Teammate 3 please self-assign): Build a user interface (GUI) where users can select a meme template, input a quote, and generate the meme.
 The interface will allow for seamless meme creation.

 ## Branching & Workflow
 We have structured our work with separate branchs for each task.
 This allows each team member to work independently on their part without interfering with others' progress.